-Today, as we head into Halloween, Thanksgiving, and Christmas holidays I wanted to take some time and share some photography tips with you guys.
+Today, as we head into Halloween, Thanksgiving, and Christmas holidays I wanted to take some time and share some photography tips with you guys to make your Minneapolis family portraits even better.
 The best part is that all you need is your smart phone!
 Yay!

 My first tip– stop focusing on only the beautiful, perfect smiling shots.
 Those are wonderful and great, but it’s also really beautiful to capture your kids and family engulfed in their everyday.
 Cooking, playing, praying, reading are real life moments.
 Capture those things.